 Results from snorkel surveys suggest that during the summer base-flow periods, considerably higher densities of juvenile O. mykiss are found in tributaries, as compared to the mainstem Okanogan River.
-These findings have remained constant over the past 16 years.
-Although observed densities of fish do vary by sample site and between subwatersheds, an example data set from Loup Loup Creek and the mainstem Okanogan River are presented in Figure 3 and 4.
-In the U.S. portion of the Okanogan from 2004 to 2019, the trend in total abundance of juvenile O. mykiss at annual monitoring sites generally increased in tributaries (Loup Loup, Omak, and Salmon Creeks).
-However, observations from 2017 and 2018 in those subwatersheds had relatively low numbers, potentially due to record flows in the spring.
+These findings have remained constant throughout all years of data collection.
+Although observed densities of fish do vary by sample site and between subwatersheds, an example data set from Loup Loup Creek and the mainstem Okanogan River are presented in Figures 3 and 4.
 Juvenile abundance estimates in the mainstem Okanogan River remained near or at zero for nearly all mainstem survey sites.
-Density of salmonids at survey sites in the British Columbia mainstem Okanagan River also remained low when compared to tributaries, averaging 3 fish/ha in two channelized sections.
-However, densities of fish were noticeably higher in the 'natural section', averaging 32 fish/ha across survey years.
+Density of salmonids at survey sites in the British Columbia mainstem Okanogan River also remained low when compared to tributaries, averaging 3 fish/ha in two channelized sections.
+However, densities of fish were noticeably higher in the 'natural section', averaging 27 fish/ha across survey years.
 Detailed results showing general trends in observed abundance from annual monitoring sites are presented in Appendix C.

 Figure 3.
-Observed densities of juvenile (< 300mm) O. mykiss in Loup Loup Creek.
+Observed densities of juvenile (< 300 mm) O. mykiss in Loup Loup Creek.

 Figure 4.
-Observed densities of juvenile (< 300mm) O. mykiss in the Okanogan River, upstream of the confluence with Salmon Creek.
+Observed densities of juvenile (< 300 mm) O. mykiss in the Okanogan River, upstream of the confluence with Salmon Creek.